 We guide you through the application and award process:

-It takes three weeks to complete an application.
-That includes all required and supplemental documentation, and access to a credit report (failure/refusal to unfreeze a frozen credit report will deem your application ineligible).
+It takes up to three weeks to complete an application.
+That includes all required and supplemental documents, and access to a credit report.
+Failure or refusal to unfreeze/unlock your credit report will disqualify your application.

-• You must submit a legible, complete online application by the application deadline.
+- You must submit a legible, complete online application by the deadline.

 Print and keep a copy of your completed application package for your records.